AlexCharlton/glls/README.md

     [macro] (define-pipeline PIPELINE-NAME .
 SHADERS)

-Defines, for syntax and run-time, a new `pipeline` named `NAME`.
+Defines a new `pipeline` named `NAME`.
 The `SHADERS` should either be forms conforming to language defined in the section [The glls shader language](#the-glls-shader-language), `shader`s defined by `define-shader`, or a mix of the two.
 Pipelines must have at least one vertex and one fragment shader to be able to compile.
 Before pipelines are used, they must be compiled by OpenGL with `compile-pipeline` or `compile-pipelines`.

-`define-pipeline` behaves differently when it is being evaluated *and* when a given pipeline is being re-defined.
-In this case, the pipeline inherits the GL program ID of the pipeline that is being redefined.
+`define-pipeline` behaves differently when it is being evaluated *and* when a given pipeline is being redefined.
+In this case, the new pipeline inherits the GL program ID of the old one.
 Additionally, the pipeline is compiled by OpenGL right away (and as a consequence, so are any pipelines that are pending compilation).
-This is done so that pipelines can be edited and re-evaluated in a REPL session and one’s scene will be updated as expected.
+This is done so that pipelines can be edited and reevaluated in a REPL session and one’s scene will be updated as expected.
 See the [interactive example](https://github.com/AlexCharlton/glls/blob/master/examples/interactive.scm) for an example of how this can be accomplished.

 `define-pipeline` has additional effects when used with the `glls-render` module (see [Automatic render functions](#automatic-render-functions)).

     [procedure] (create-pipeline .
 SHADERS)

-Creates a new `pipeline`.
+Creates (at run-time) a new `pipeline`.
 The `SHADERS` should either be forms conforming to language defined in the section [The glls shader language](#the-glls-shader-language), `shader`s, or a mix of the two.
 Pipelines must have at least one vertex and one fragment shader to be able to compile.
 Before pipelines are used, they must be compiled by OpenGL with `compile-pipeline` or `compile-pipelines`.

     [procedure] (compile-pipeline PIPELINE)

 Compile (in OpenGL) the `PIPELINE` and sets its `PROGRAM` slot to the OpenGL program ID.
+If the pipeline’s `PROGRAM` slot is already set to a non-zero value, this ID will be reused for the new program.
 Compiles all of the pipeline’s shaders with `compile-shader`.
 Must be called while there is an active OpenGL context.

     [procedure] (compile-pipelines)